Mnemojojo: J2ME client for Mnemosyne

 Devices known to work

-BlackBerry Curve 8300 (with OS v4.5.0.110) Works perfectly (but with security prompts, use the BlackBerry build).
+BlackBerry Curve 8300 (with OS v4.5.0.110) Works perfectly (the j2me build has security prompts, but the BlackBerry-specific build shouln't).

 HTC Touch HD (Blackstone WM 6.1) Works perfectly